 Likelihood of Success: While there are no studies available quantifying the impacts of this treatment on SBKR, the reduction in fine sediment and exotic grasses would likely improve the quality of habitat for SBKR in the treatment area based on the microhabitat preferences of SBKR documented in Shier et al. (2019).
 This treatment is likely to benefit both woolly star and SBKR by reducing both exotic grasses and fine sediments.
 It is unlikely to benefit and would likely be detrimental to spineflower if implemented in areas of mature seral stage RAFSS.
-Beneficial effects are expected to persist beyond 13 years since they were still significantly different from the control plots 13 years after treatment (Hernandez and Sandquist 2019).
+Beneficial effects are expected to persist beyond 13 years (Hernandez and Sandquist 2019).
 Costs of implementing this treatment method would be moderate to high and would include heavy equipment costs (including transport and access to the site), soil disposal costs, and permitting costs.
 Implementation of this treatment method would require an LSAA.
 Implementation of this treatment method within the boundary of waters of the United States or waters of the state would also require Clean Water Act (CWA) section 401 and 404 permitting and permitting under the Porter-Cologne Water Quality Control Act Dredge and Fill Procedures.
 Mitigation may be required for impacts to waters of the US or waters of the state.

 Sand Deposition: Deposition of sand would mimic deposition resulting from flood flows.
 Hernandez and Sandquist (2019) implemented treatments of 10 cm, 20 cm, and 30 cm of clean sand in the upper Santa Ana River watershed.
 They found that deposition treatments had significantly less cover of woolly star at 5 years post disturbance, however at 7.5 years 10 cm and 20 cm of deposition had similar cover to the cut treatment, which showed the highest amount of cover.

 Treatment areas with 10 cm of fill had lower cover of exotic grasses at both 5 and 7.5 years after treatment, with the 20 cm plots having similarly low coverage at 7.5 years after treatment.
 Plots with 30 cm of fill did not show similar beneficial results as 10 cm and 20 cm of fill, however they provided greater benefits to woolly star habitat than untreated areas, and those areas that were left untreated or only had surface vegetation removed.

 Likelihood of Success: As with the cut treatment, sand deposition would likely improve the habitat within the treatment areas for SBKR by reducing fine sediment and exotic grass cover.
-Beneficial effects are expected to persist beyond 13 years since they were still significantly different from the control plots 13 years after treatment (Hernandez and Sandquist 2019).
+Beneficial effects are expected to persist beyond 13 years (Hernandez and Sandquist 2019).
 Costs of implementing this treatment method would be moderate to high and would include heavy equipment costs (including transport and access to the site), clean sand and transport, and permitting costs.
 Implementation of this treatment method would require an LSAA.
 Implementation of this treatment method within the boundary of waters of the United States or waters of the state would also require Clean Water Act (CWA) section 401 and 404 permitting and permitting under the Porter-Cologne Water Quality Control Act Dredge and Fill Procedures.
 Mitigation may be required for impacts to waters of the US or waters of the state.